tesselslate/resetti/doc/setup.md

 Lastly, you will have to ensure that all of your instances have *pause on lost focus* disabled.
 To do so, you can press F3+P while ingame on each instance.

-> *Tip:* If you would like to have your instances on a separate audio sink,
-> you will have to [configure OpenAL](https://github.com/woofdoggo/resetti/blob/main/doc/openal.md).

 ## Setting up OBS